 Swinsty Reservoir

-Flat, easy to follow and incredibly picturesque, what’s not to love about a good ol’ reservoir walk!
+Flat, tranquil and easy to follow, what’s not to love about a classic reservoir walk.

 Out of all the reservoirs in Yorkshire however, I’d rate Swinsty as one of the very best.